 I am an Assistant Professor in the Department of International Affairs at the University of Georgia.

 My research examines the political ecology and political economy of development, global environmental governance, and agrarian politics.
 I approach this work from a deeply interdisciplinary perspective, drawing especially on geography, anthropology, environmental sociology, ecological history, and conservation science.
 I also have a special interest in comparative and ethnographic methodology, and regional focuses in Latin America and Southeast Asia.
-I am a core faculty member of UGA’s Latin American and Caribbean Studies Institute and a faculty affiliate of the Center for Integrative Conservation Research.
+I am a core faculty member of UGA’s Latin American and Caribbean Studies Institute, a faculty affiliate of the Center for Integrative Conservation Research, and co-director of the Brazil Natural Resource Governance Initiative.

 I received my PhD in Government from Cornell University (2017), and I hold an MA from Cornell University (2014) and a BA from Yale University (2007).
 Prior to beginning my PhD, I was a UNESCO-Fulbright Fellow with UNESCO’s Man and the Biosphere Programme, a Fulbright Grantee in Ecuador, and an apprentice on an organic, community-supported farm in my home state of Maine.